• Skip to primary navigation

 Heading to the Windy City?
 Don’t miss the many tempting vegan Chicago restaurant options.
 In a town known for deep dish & dogs, you won’t be lacking for mouthwatering plant-based fare.

-Of course, Chicago is well known for its deep-dish pizza and Chicago-style hot dogs.
-But the Windy City also holds its own when it comes to plant-based cuisine!
+Chicago, Illinois is well known for its deep-dish pizza and Chicago-style hot dogs.
+But what may surprise you is that the Windy City also holds its own when it comes to plant-based cuisine!

-Mouthwatering vegan options include a legendary reuben sandwich, fried dumplings, creamy udon noodles, and so much more.
+Mouthwatering vegan options in Chicago include a legendary reuben sandwich, fried dumplings, creamy udon noodles, and so much more.

 In this post: